Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 | Business document ID | Unique numerical identifier assigned to a business document on the system |  Example?          |
 | Abstract       | Variable that holds a collection of data together with a set of operations on that data | List, queue, stack |

-[comment]: <> (Ist es sinnvoll, auch andere in Workflows zu erklären, z.B.
+[comment]: <> (Sind "standard" oder "core" data types?
+Dazu kommen noch die data types, die aus dem API-Transitions kommen?
+Ist es sinnvoll, auch andere in Workflows zu erklären, z.B.
 BusinessDocumentContainer, ConnectionContainer?)

-### Places data types in core actions
+### Place data types in core actions

 Mandatory input/output ports are marked in bold.
 When selecting any of these actions in the workflow editor, the required input/output ports are provided with a place by default, which cannot be deleted.